-IMPORTANT: These instructions are meant for any apt based system such as Ubuntu, but can be adapted for your favorite distro.
+IMPORTANT: These instructions are meant for advanced users and are not necessary for the basic get-started guide.
+These dependencies will be needed for installing apps and building Pantavisor though.
+They are prepared for any apt based system such as Ubuntu, but can be adapted for your favorite distro.

 sudo apt update sudo apt install curl

 Before you use git, remember to configure your name and email globally:

 git config --global user.name "Your Name" git config --global user.email "email@example.com"

 We use the repo tool used by Android project to maintain our source distribution for pantavisor.

 mkdir -p ~/bin curl https://storage.googleapis.com/git-repo-downloads/repo > ~/bin/repo chmod a+x ~/bin/repo export PATH=~/bin/:$PATH

 If you run into any problem with repo installation, further documentation can be found in the Android Project.

 Alternatively, you can follow the instructions released by docker team for various Linux Distributions here: https://docs.docker.com/engine/install/

 Once installed you need to grant rights to use docker to the user you are using.
 To do so you can run the following commands and re-login: